 The Town and the System uses PRIT guidelines as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The System and the Town's OPEB fund participates in PRIT.
-The effective weighted duration rate for PRIT investments ranged from 0.15 to 16.31 years.
+The System and the Towns OPEB fund participates in PRIT.
+The effective weighted duration rate for PRIT investments ranged from 0.18 to 15.31 years.